 Now John did his job very well.
 The ground was prepared for the next step.

 Now Paul called himself a wise master-builder.
-But Jesus Christ is THE WISE MASTER-BUILDER.
-And He builds by means of His spirit, His word, and His interventions, and His gifts.
+But Jesus Christ is the wise Master-builder.
+And He builds by means of His Spirit, His Word, His interventions, and His gifts.

 Jesus did a much better job that John did, but something interesting happened along the way.
 Jesus preached to thousands of people during His ministry.
-Now, I'm going to leave you today with a question that I will answer at the beginning of my next sermon.
+Now, I am going to leave you today with a question that I will answer at the beginning of my next sermon.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.